Which are the best AI agents to deploy in a business? Comparison by use case

 They can be integrated into existing communication or internal management tools such as Slack, Microsoft Teams, or corporate intranets.
 Their effectiveness largely depends on the quality of the content and the interaction rules defined.

 The main challenge for these agents is human acceptance.
-Their usefulness depends on the trust of the teams and a clear perception of their support role.
+Their usefulness depends on the trust of teams and a clear perception of their support role.

 Summary table